tomasbulva/Wordpress-Bulk-Categories-Edit-for-Media/README.md

-Wordpress---Bulk-Categories-Edit-for-Media
+Wordpress-Bulk-Categories-Edit-for-Media
 ==========================================

-wordpress 3.5+ plugin for bulk edition of categories for media
+Allows to edit categories in bulk at attachement/media page, needs to have categories for media enabled.

+designed for wordpress 3.5+